What Are Winter Supplements? Does My Pet Need Them?

 • Glucosamine, a natural compound found in cartilage

-• Chondroitin, a natural molecule that builds cartilage
+• Chondroitin, a natural molecule that is a major component of cartilage

-• MSM, a natural compound that supports joint health
+• MSM, a natural compound that may support joint health

-• Green-lipped mussel, a shellfish extract that can treat arthritis
+• Green-lipped mussel, a shellfish extract that can help treat arthritis

 Not all Pets Need Supplements

-Whether your pet could benefit from a supplement all comes down to their diet.
-If you’re feeding a complete and balanced diet (meaning it meets the nutritional standards outlined by the Association of American Feed Control Officials), then general vitamin and mineral supplements are not needed on top of regular diets, says Dr. Howe.
+If you’re feeding a complete and balanced diet—meaning it meets the nutritional standards outlined by the Association of American Feed Control Officials (AAFCO)—then general vitamin and mineral supplements are not needed on top of regular diets, says Dr. Howe.

 The standards for complete and balanced dog food include minimum (but not excessive) levels of about 40 nutrients vital for dogs and cats.
 Commercial pet foods are formulated to meet these nutrient requirements.